top of page

 A Biblical Worldview-

-Many of us say the Lords Prayer on a regular basis.
-When we pray “Thy Kindom come,
+Many of us say the Lord's Prayer on a regular basis.
+When we pray “Thy Kingdom come,

 When we pray “and lead us not into temptation, but deliver us from evil” we are praying